 - 1. Every holder has the right to appoint some other person or company of their choice, who need not be a holder, to vote and act on their behalf at the meeting or any adjournment or postponement thereof.
-If you wish to appoint a person or company other than the persons whose names are printed herein, please insert the name of your chosen proxyholder in the space provided (see reverse). - 2.
-If the securities are registered in the name of more than one owner (for example, joint ownership, trustees, executors, etc.), then all those registered should sign this proxy.
+If you wish to appoint a person or company other than the persons whose names are printed herein, please insert the name of your chosen proxyholder in the space provided (see reverse). - If the securities are registered in the name of more than one owner (for example, joint ownership, trustees, executors, etc.), then all those registered should sign this proxy.
 If you are voting on behalf of a corporation or another individual you must sign this proxy with signing capacity stated, and you may be required to provide documentation evidencing your power to sign this proxy. - 3.
 This proxy should be signed in the exact manner as the name(s) appear(s) on the proxy. - 4.
 If this proxy is not dated, it will be deemed to bear the date on which it is mailed by Management to the holder. - 5.
 The securities represented by this proxy will be voted as directed by the holder, when properly signed.
 However, if such a direction is not made in respect of any matter, this proxy will be voted as recommended by our Board of Directors indicated by highlighted text on the reverse side. - 6.
-The securities represented by this proxy will be voted in favour or withheld from voting or voted against or abstain each of the matters described herein, as applicable, in accordance with the instructions of the holder, on any ballot that may be called for and, if the holder has specified a choice with respect to any matter to be acted on, the securities will be voted - 7.
-This proxy confers discretionary authority in respect of amendments or variations to matters identified on the reverse side of this proxy card or other matters that may properly come before the Annual General Meeting or any adjournment or postponement thereof - 8.
-This proxy should be read in conjunction with the accompanying documentation provided by our Board of Directors.
+The securities represented by this proxy will be voted in favour or withheld from voting or voted against or abstain each of the matters described herein, as applicable, in accordance with the instructions of the holder, on any ballot that may be called for and, if the holder has specified a choice with respect to any matter to be acted on, the securities will be voted accordingly. - 7.
+This proxy confers discretionary authority in respect of amendments or variations to matters identified on the reverse side of this proxy card or other matters that may properly come before the Annual General Meeting or any adjournment or postponement thereof.